The monsters! Of doom!

 And even though you, as a monster, also think it’s a waste of time, it’s not and here’s why.

 While your person is all distracted with coloring, you can protect them from Doom.
-And when your person knows how to talk to you, it will be a lot easier to keep them safe because they won’t be resisting your mission all the time.
+And when your person knows how to talk to you, it will be so much easier to keep them safe because they won’t be fighting and resisting your mission.

 I know!
 It’s brilliant.
 So listen.